admin-elvistrujanovic/Canni-Bot/README.md

-# CanniJS
+# Canni Bot

 <!-- comment -->

-Canni Discord Bot
+Canni Discord Bot - This bot will provide support to be invited to any server so stay tuned.

 .